Goa Institute of Management: Ribandar Campus (1993-2009)

-This was a beautiful 350 yr old heritage campus was situated on the banks of the serene Mandovi River, in the Santa Casa de Misericordia in Ribandar.
+This was a beautiful 350 years old heritage campus was situated on the banks of the serene Mandovi River, in the Santa Casa de Misericordia in Ribandar.
 The building in which the school was is now an heritage conservation area and is under the care of Government of Goa.
 The 2011 batch was the last full-time batch to graduate from this campus.

 Sanquelim Campus (2009-present)

 In 2009, the Institute shifted to a sprawling campus in the lap of nature at Sanquelim.
-This 50 acre campus providing a well-developed interior and exterior and is eco friendly and has a state of the art solar power generation facility to meet the energy requirements of the campus.
+This 50 acre campus and is eco friendly and has a state of the art solar power generation facility to meet the energy requirements of the campus.
 The water treatment plant ensures retreated water is collected in a common pool and is utilized for maintenance.
 The pool also has its own flora and fauna with various types of fresh water fish and local birds.
 The new campus was inaugurated by Shri.
 Ashok Sekhar Ganguly, Rajya Sabha MP and former chairman of Hindustan Lever Ltd and Mla of Sanquelim Pratap Prabhakar Gauns.